mhmoudalaskalany/AspNetCore_CleanArchitecture/README.md

 - Run Unit Tests using Iteration Count like (1000) case for the test till it fails
 - Move Logging Mechanism To Different Nuget SDK
 - Move Date Layer Access To Separate Nuget SDK
+- Use ClaimPrincipalExtensions to add better extension methods to get claim values from token

 # Installation